1-Day Lisbon Itinerary [2025]

 Historic Lisbon Cathedral with its twin Gothic towers, captured alongside the famous yellow Tram 28, a symbol of Lisbon's charming public transport, against a cobblestone street backdrop on a sunny day.

 Spending 1 day in Lisbon?
-Have I got the itinerary for you!
+I have got the itinerary for you!

 Spending just one day in Lisbon is enough to do all that and more!